orefalo/graphql-voyager/README.md

 Well, I got tired of trying to get this component working.

-This new version implements a proper separation of concerns: exit all the complex setup, cdns, versions mismatches, firewalls and dependencies with 3rd party frameworks.
+This new version implements a proper separation of concerns: exit all the complex setup, cdns, versions mismatches, firewalls and dependencies with 3rd party middlewares.
-The component is now super simple `getVoyager(sdl, options) => HTML`.
+The component is now super simple `getVoyager(sdl, displayOptions) => HTML`.
-The returned HTML has no dependencies, no url, no links. it's one big fat HTML with everything in it.
+The returned HTML has no dependencies, no url, no links.
+It's one big fat HTML with everything in it - just send it to your browser to render Voyager

-Which mean:
+Which implicitly means:

 1. You need to fetch the SDL yourself!
-2. The need to build the glue code that sends the HTML back to the browser (aka middlewares)
+2. The need to build the glue code that sends the HTML back to the browser (aka middleware implementations)

 The new component also implements these changes: